-The new restaurant, which is set to open next month on July 15, is an independent venture helmed by Japanese chef Shun Sato, formerly of Fukuro, Ho Lee Fook, Belon and Armani/Aqua in Hong Kong, whose experience spans establishments in London and Sydney too and fellow Fukuro and Ho Lee Fook alum Keaton Lai as general manager.
+The restaurant is an independent venture helmed by Japanese chef Shun Sato, formerly of Fukuro, Ho Lee Fook, Belon and Armani/Aqua in Hong Kong, whose experience spans establishments in London and Sydney too and fellow Fukuro and Ho Lee Fook alum Keaton Lai as general manager.

 Censu, the Japanese word for a folding fan, is named in reference to the senses.
 From the basics of smell, taste, touch, sound, and sight to the sense of craft, fashion, music, and design of the restaurant, and ultimately, a sense of place.
 Where the relationship between people and the restaurant can be seen in the marks left on the tables and chairs as traces of their experience; a nod to the wabi-sabi philosophy of finding beauty in imperfections and frayed edges.